 Material

-Starting off with the material, this is really the cream of the crop from Bauer hockey the “Asymmetrical TeXtreme Carbon Fiber” which is the highest quality material that they use in their stick construction super lightweight and very durable.
+Starting off with the material, this is really the cream of the crop from Bauer Hockey: “Asymmetrical TeXtreme Carbon Fiber,” which is the highest quality material that they use in their stick construction and is super lightweight and very durable.

-The asymmetrical design makes it more efficient at transferring energy so you get a little bit more power through each stride.
+The asymmetrical design makes it more efficient at transferring energy, so you get a little bit more power with each stride.

 Construction

-It has a Monocomp One-piece Construction which is their top in the design too.
-It’s very consistent from top to bottom so once again very efficient at transferring energy through the shaft and into the puck hopefully into the back of the net.
+It has a Monocomp one-piece construction, which is the top of the design too.
+It’s very consistent from top to bottom, so once again, it’s very efficient at transferring energy through the shaft and into the puck, hopefully into the back of the net.

-Also, it’s going to make for a much more consistent product for better durability and longevity.
+Also, it’s going to make for a much more consistent product with better durability and longevity.

-Boasting their optimized carbon layup which really works with the ACL Technology and the TeXtreme Carbon Fiber to identify key stress zones to help reinforce those to ensure that a junior or senior hockey player has a much more durable product, especially preventing those hacks and slashes from doing some serious damage.
+They boast their optimized carbon layup, which really works with the ACL Technology and the TeXtreme Carbon Fiber to identify key stress zones and help reinforce those to ensure that a junior or senior hockey player has a much more durable product, especially preventing those hacks and slashes from doing some serious damage.

 Shaft